otdoges/chef/DEVELOPMENT.md

 There are a few global variables available for debugging too:

-- `chefWebContainer` is the unix-ish container in which tooling and code runs
+- `zapdevWebContainer` is the unix-ish container in which tooling and code runs
-- `chefMessages` is the raw messages
+- `zapdevMessages` is the raw messages
-- `chefParsedMessages` is similar
+- `zapdevParsedMessages` is similar
-- `chefSentryEnabled` is whether Sentry is currently enabled
+- `zapdevSentryEnabled` is whether Sentry is currently enabled
-- `chefSetLogLevel()` can be called with log levels like `"debug"` or `"info"` to get more console logging. `"tracing"` is usually too much.
+- `zapdevSetLogLevel()` can be called with log levels like `"debug"` or `"info"` to get more console logging. `"tracing"` is usually too much.
-- `chefAssertAdmin()` enables admin features (after checking that you are a member of the Convex team in the prod dashboard)
+- `zapdevAssertAdmin()` enables admin features (after checking that you are a member of the Convex team in the prod dashboard)